SCAN Update - 11/13/24

 • Gilroy, Oceanside SF, Palo Alto, Sacramento, San Jose, Southeast SF, SVCW and Sunnyvale are in the LOW Wastewater Category due to no longer being in seasonal onset for IBV

-RSV RNA has regularly been detected in samples collected from SCAN sites (expect Gilroy) in the last 3 weeks.
+RSV RNA has regularly been detected in samples collected from SCAN sites in the last 3 weeks.
 In the chart below (representing data from the past 2 years), the population weighted average line across all the SCAN sites is shown in black, and you can see the current concentrations relative to the peak RSV levels from late last year.
 The link to the chart below is here if you would like to interact with it.

 Below are the current RSV wastewater categories for the SCAN sites (recall the category is determined by both the trend and the level):

-• Gilroy, Oceanside SF, Palo Alto, Sacramento, San Jose, Southeast SF, Sunnyvale, and SVCW are in the LOW Wastewater Category due to not being in seasonal onset for RSV
+• Gilroy, Oceanside SF, Palo Alto, Sacramento, and Southeast SF are in the LOW Wastewater Category due to not being in seasonal onset for RSV

 In the chart below, the population weighted average line across all the SCAN plants is shown in black (link here to this chart if you want to interact with it) since we started monitoring HMPV at SCAN sites.
 Evident in the chart are the very low HMPV concentrations across all SCAN sites.

-EV-D68 RNA was consistently detected from samples collected at all SCAN sites in the last 3 weeks.
+EV-D68 RNA has consistently been detected from samples collected at all SCAN sites in the last 3 weeks.
 EVD68 RNA was rarely detected in wastewater solids since we began monitoring through August 2024.
 However, this year we have seen an increase in detection and it is showing characteristics more consistent with a seasonal epidemic pathogen this year.
 Therefore, we changed its classification for determining the WastewaterSCAN wastewater category from “Not commonly detected (regardless of season)” to “Seasonal detected (rarely detected outside of season/outbreaks)” starting October 15, 2024.
 It has always been the plan that a “not commonly detected” pathogen could be moved to another category archetype when appropriate, and this change will provide category determinations based on the quantitative measurement of EV-D68 rather than just detections.
 You can read more about how wastewater categories are calculated here: https://data.wastewaterscan.org/about/#8

 Below are the current wastewater categories for the SCAN sites (the category is determined by the frequency of detection):